elN3n3/autoTHM/README.md

 *** Auto THM VPN connection + Firewall Setup for THM rooms ***

   by: elNene using Wh1teDrvg0n's iptables script.

 PLEASE: Run this command as sudo, otherwise it won't work!"
-Use: $ sudo ./autoTHM.sh
+Use: "$ sudo ./autoTHM.sh"

+  To see the help panel use: "$ ./autoTHM.sh -h"